As a member of the U.S. military, looking for car insurance coverage can present unique challenges.

 How to Reduce the Cost of Your Car Insurance for Military Personnel

-Always ask about specific discounts for military members or vets.
+Always ask about specific discounts for military members or veterans.
 Regardless of whether specific insurers offer military breaks on their policies, there are many other discounts available, so seek out as many as you can.

 Here are some concrete ways for those serving our country to reduce monthly premiums and score the best car insurance for military personnel.